Workplace Essentials

 Giving & Receiving Feedback

-In this chapter you’ll learn how to give useful, skilful feedback that supports and encourages your colleagues.
-You’ll also learn how to accept and implement feedback to advance yourself and your career.
+In this chapter you’ll learn why feedback is useful; how to give effective feedback that supports and encourages others; and how to accept and implement feedback to positively impact yourself and your career.

 Guiding Questions